Part A#

 Best Model Award

-The model that passes all the tests and get the most sticker votes.
+The model that passes all the tests and gets the most sticker votes.

 Early Design Integration Award